Life in INDONESIA

-A picture can speak louder than words.
-They can ignite some of the best arguments in history.
-It can also provide us with emotions that sometimes are hard to express.
-But just to be fair, I will post pictures with a little note on them, ok?
-Speaking of pictures…I kick off this PAGE with the following ones!
+Let’s just say that the dirty beaches of Bali do not scare me anymore.
+In other words…Third World Country.
+As pictures can speak louder than words, they can also ignite some of the best arguments in history.
+It even can provide us with emotions that sometimes are hard to express.
+But just to be fair, I will post pictures with a little note on them.
+Speaking of pictures…I kick off this PAGE with the following ones.

 October 5, 2016

 Traffic in Jakarta is ah…is…well…a disaster.
 Not only it becomes a determining factor when it comes to going about your business on a daily basis, but if you don’t know Jakarta, you will get lost immediately.
 Let me put it this way, if you hate traffic in New York, you will go nuts in Jakarta.
 Roads flood in a matter of minutes when it rains.
 Space is an issue here too.
 In some cases, only one car fits on the road yet you have 2 vehicles squeezing thru, barely touching the walls.
 Better be on motorbike!
 That’s what the majority of the population rides on, if they can afford it.
 You’ll see 1, 2, 3, even 4 people in one motorbike.
 In some cases, none of them are wearing helmets.